qaalabs/DE5M4/docs/b-plan/ex2-user-stories.md

 **For each requirement, ask yourself:**

-1. **Who is the user?**
+**1. Who is the user?**

 - Customer, restaurant staff, manager, etc.
 - Be specific - 'customer placing an order' vs. 'customer browsing the menu'

-2. **What do they want to do?**
+**2. What do they want to do?**

 - Focus on the action or capability they need
 - Keep it focused on one main thing

-3. **Why do they want it?**
+**3. Why do they want it?**

 - What problem does this solve for them?
 - What value do they get from this feature?"

 ## Good User Story Checklist

 For each user story, check that it's:

 - **Clear about the user** - we know exactly who this is for
 - **Focused on one thing** - it doesn't try to do too much
 - **Valuable** - the 'so that' part explains real benefit